Abelia x grandiflora ‘Kaleidoscope’

 This cross between two Chinese species is the best known and most popular of the abelias.
 To 8 ft. or taller, spreading to 5 ft. or wider.
 Loses most of its leaves at 15°F/9°C. Freezes to the ground at 0°F/–18°C but usually recovers to bloom the same year, making a graceful border plant 10–15 in. high.

-Looking for a dwarf, easy-care evergreen shrub that flowers and provides year-long color; it is as versatile as it is colorful.
+This dwarf, easy-care evergreen shrub flowers and provides year-long color; it is as versatile as it is colorful.
 Its chameleon-like foliage changes with the seasons from golden yellow in spring, to orange-red in fall.
 From the Sunset Western Garden Collection.

 Fragrant, 1 1/2-in.-long flowers appear in late winter, early spring, with occasional sporadic bloom i...